BeeyondCereal

 Instructions

-• In a bowl whisk together the flour, yeast, and salt.
+• Mix the dough.
+In a large bowl, whisk together the flour, yeast, and salt.
+Add the warm water, vegetable oil, and sugar, then stir until a dough forms.

-• Roll out dough onto a lightly floured surface and form a large rectangle about 10x12 (or bigger).
+• Roll the dough.
+Turn the dough out onto a lightly floured surface and roll into a large rectangle, about 10x12 inches or slightly larger.

-• Using a sharp knife, slice down the center of the log, making two strands and revealing the layers inside.
+• Cut and braid.
+Using a sharp knife, slice the log lengthwise down the center to create two strands.
+Braid the strands together, alternating sides, and pinch the ends to seal.

-• Allow to cool in the pan for 10 minutes before transferring to a wire rack to cool completely.
+• Cool and serve.
+Let cool in the pan for 10 minutes, then transfer to a wire rack to cool completely before slicing and serving.

 Notes

-• Store cooled bread in an airtight container in the fridge for up to 3 days.
+• Storage.
+Store cooled bread in an airtight container in the refrigerator for up to 3 days.

-• Freeze the bread wrapped in plastic and placed in a sealed bag or container for up to 4 months.
+• Freezing.
+Wrap tightly and freeze for up to 4 months.
 Thaw before slicing and serving.

 Nutritional Information